Hi everyone. I’m Vijay Tella, the CEO of Workato.

 - Enabling supportive (rather than just control-oriented) teaming via a role-based collaborative integration project lifecycle, delegated administration, encryption of data, and selective data masking of sensitive fields.

 - Harnessing the power of community within your company and across your industry to get better automations done more quickly.
 Workato has created a GitHub of Automations, with over 150,000 public automations across hundreds of apps that can be cloned, reused, improved, and contributed back into the community.

-With its Turing release, Workato delivers the world’s first truly intelligent automation platform that helps you get in front of your Data Problem and your Technology Gap, and bridge the Social Divide in your company.
+With its product update, Workato delivers the world’s first truly enterprise automation platform that helps you get in front of your Data Problem and your Technology Gap, and bridge the Social Divide in your company.
 Some of the highlights of this release are:

 - Machine learning-driven suggestions to build integrations and workflows based on billions of events processed by our platform every quarter.

 - AI-driven process automations via integrations with Watson, Einstein, and other AI platforms.